stefanhug/RestlessDb/README.md

 Currently only SQL server as backend is supported, extension for other databases is planned

 ## Prerequisites
-- .net Core 3.1 or higher
+- .net Core Framework 3.1 or higher
 - Sql Server DB instance
 - Adventureworks DB for the examples